baldonia/BNL_ToolDAQ/README.md

  BNL_ToolDAQ is developed for the 1-ton and 30-ton WbLS experiments at Brookhaven National Lab.
 BNL_ToolDAQ configures and reads CAEN V1730S digitizers to output binary data files.

+ ### Before running
+ Navigate to the configfiles directory and adjust the [digitizer configuration files](docs/digitizer_config_files.md) and [individual channel setting files](docs/channel_settings_config_files.md) for the digitizers you want to run.
+If this is the first time running ToolDAQ in a session, navigate to the ToolApplication directory and source the shell script `source Setup.sh`.

  ### To run
  Navigate to the ToolApplication directory then run `./main <your Tool Chain config file>`.
-Before running the first time, you must source the shell script
- `source Setup.sh` in the ToolApplication directory.

  ### To add a digitizer
  Create a digitizer configuration file in the configfiles directory using `config_b1` as a template and change the settings to your desired configuration (see [here](docs/digitizer_config_files.md)).
 Create an individual channel settings configuration file in the configfiles directory using `b1_chan_settings.txt` as a template and change the